FK Senica

 FK Senica (/sk/) is a Slovak football team, based in the town of Senica.
 The club was founded in 1921.
-The club last played in the Slovak First Football League, before being declared bankrupt in May 2022.
+The club played in the Slovak First Football League, before being declared bankrupt in May 2022.
+The team currently plays in the 6th tier of Slovak football.

 History

-FK Senica was founded in 1921.
-Newly created partition was rapidly progressed, but the boom dampened dark period World War II.
-World war almost destroyed football in Senica.
-Pšurný Rudolf, who was the chairman has already pre-war club, but do not allow the city faded football.
-The club was organized matches and tournaments.
-After the war he began the sport Zahorie to bloom again.
+The football club in the town was founded in 1921.
+The newly formed team progressed quickly, but the football boom was dampened by the Second World War.
+Rudolf Pšurný, the club's chairman in the interwar period, kept the sporting community alive by organising matches and tournaments.
+After the war, football flourished again in the region.

-The 1962 in club annals written in bold letters.
-Football team got to use a new stadium.
-He serves footballer today.
-Opening of the sports complex was associated with a charity match between footballers from Senica district and the then vice-champion of the world from Chile in a convoy with Jozef Adamec.
+The year 1962 was a milestone in the club's history, as the new stadium was opened in Senica.
+It serves the town's footballing community to this day.
+Its opening was marked by a benefit match between players from the Senica District and the squad that has recently won silver medals at the World Cup in Chile, led by Jozef Adamec.

-Senica as the years gather on the sports field more and more respect.
-We were successful in the lower leagues even glasses.
-Between the absolute leader is introduced premiere in 2009–10 season, when the club began a new era.
+Before the 2009–10 season, the club bought a licence from FK Inter Bratislava, a winner of the Slovak First League that were to advance to the Superliga.
+FK Senica thus appeared in the top flight for the first time ever.
+It quickly established itself as a competitive team, finishing second in 2010–11 and 2012–13 seasons and qualifying for the UEFA Europa League qualifying rounds three times in a row.

-In 2018–19 season the club set a record, that was regarded as a rather negative one.
-On 16 February 2019 (Matchday 19), in an away game against AS Trenčín, played in Myjava, Senica fielded an entire starting line-up made up entirely of foreign players.
-All the substitutes were non-Slovaks as well.
+On 16 February 2019, Matchday 19 of the 2018–19 season, in an away game against AS Trenčín, played in Myjava, Senica fielded an entire starting line-up made up entirely of foreign players as the first team in Slovak history.
+All the substitutes were foreigners as well.

-Then in the 2021–22 season, FK Senica was declared bankrupt.
-According to sport.sk, Senica was in debt with a value of up to 1 million euros.
-This serious financial problem even made Senica reportedly unable to pay the operational arrears on the club's official website before the COVID-19 pandemic.
-Even the FK Senica official website, fksenica.eu had been disabled because the club had not paid operational bills since February 2020.
+After the 2021–22 season, the club went bankrupt.
+According to sport.sk, it had debts of up to €1,000,000.
+This serious financial problem even made it impossible for Senica to pay the operating arrears that were listed on the club's official website before the COVID-19 pandemic.
+Even the official website, fksenica.eu, was deactivated because the club had not paid operating bills since February 2020.

-FK Senica's financial crisis has also caused players and club employees to reportedly not receive a salary since September 2021.
-As a result of the salary stagnated for seven months, it rolled out a wave of massive resignations from several players.
-This caused Senica to be thrown into the 3.
-Liga because its license was revoked.
+The club's financial crisis has also reportedly caused the players and staff to not receive their salaries since September 2021.
+The stagnation of salaries over seven months led to a wave of massive resignations by several players.
+This caused Senica to be relegated to the 3rd league, as their licence was revoked.

+In 2022, the club was refounded and its senior team currently plays in the 6th tier of Slovak football.